 Deciding between digital and traditional impressions can feel like a major crossroads for your practice.
 While traditional methods have been the standard for years, digital scanning technology presents a compelling case for an upgrade.
 The switch impacts everything from your daily workflow and patient satisfaction to your bottom line.
 Let’s break down the key differences to see how embracing a digital approach can benefit your practice and streamline your partnership with a dental lab.

-Accuracy and Patient Comfort
+Improving Accuracy and Patient Comfort

 One of the most significant advantages of digital impressions is their incredible precision.
 Intraoral scanners can capture minute details with an accuracy that reduces the likelihood of errors common with traditional putty.
 This means better-fitting restorations from the start.
 Beyond the technical benefits, the patient experience is transformed.
 You can say goodbye to the goopy, uncomfortable impression materials that often cause gagging and anxiety.
 Digital scanning is a quick, non-invasive process that puts even the most nervous patients at ease, making their visit much more pleasant and comfortable.

-Time and Workflow Efficiency
+Saving Time and Streamlining Your Workflow

 In a busy dental practice, every minute counts.
 Digital impressions streamline your entire workflow, saving valuable time for you, your team, and your patients.
 The scanning process itself is often faster than taking a traditional impression, and the digital files can be sent to your lab partner instantly.
 This eliminates the time and hassle of packaging and shipping physical models.
 A more efficient process means you can see more patients and increase productivity.
 By integrating a scanner, you can submit digital cases with a few clicks, leading to faster turnaround times on restorations and a smoother, more predictable schedule.

-Long-Term Value for Your Practice
+Creating Lasting Value for Your Practice

 While the initial investment in an intraoral scanner might seem significant, it pays off in the long run.
 Traditional impressions come with ongoing costs for materials, shipping, and physical storage space.
 More importantly, inaccuracies in putty impressions can lead to ill-fitting restorations, requiring chairside adjustments or complete remakes, which costs both time and money.
 The superior accuracy of digital impressions minimizes these costly errors, improving your profit margins.
 Digital files are also easy to store electronically, freeing up physical space in your office and making case records simple to access whenever you need them.